Theo-Chamalis/QRPushToTalk/README.md

 - 256 bit encryption
 - Compatible with the latest version of Android 7.1.1 Nugat
 - Capacity of 5000 simultaneous users on server and 1000 on each channel
-- EVO PTT stays active in background so you can use other apps while listening other users in real time
+- EVO PTT stays active in background so you can use other apps while listening your users in real time
 <br />